psm-compute/psm-compute.github.io/docs/source/lammps.rst

 Assuming that one has the job submission script named *sub.sh* with name *lmp-myvariable-0*, that launch a lammps input script named *input.lmp* by passing a variable named *myvariable* into it.
 Additionally, here the job ID is used as an input for the random seed, allowing for example different initial configurations:

 .. code:: bash

     #!/bin/bash
     #OAR -n lmp-myvariable-0
-    #OAR -l /nodes=1/cpu=1/core=4,walltime=48:00:00
+    #OAR -l /nodes=1/cpu=1/core=4,walltime=12:00:00
-    #OAR --stdout log-water.out
+    #OAR --stdout log.out
-    #OAR --stderr log-water.err
+    #OAR --stderr log.err
     #OAR --project tamtam

-    # Path to the LAMMPS MPI executable
+    # Path to the LAMMPS executable
     lmp=/path/lmp_mpi

     myvariable=0